League Play! How does it work?

-Every team is invited to an Inter-League Tournament.
+Every team is invited to one Inter-League Tournament.
 This event is a full day, complete with Alliance Selection and playoffs, as well as judging and an Awards Ceremony with trophies.
-It is labor intensive to set up and tear down the full venue, so we have booked locations for the full weekend.
-Two Leagues will play at a location on Saturday, and then two different Leagues will play the same location on Sunday.
+It is labor intensive to set up and tear down the full venue, so in some cases have booked locations for the full weekend.
+One group of Leagues may play at a location on Saturday, and then two different Leagues may play the same location on Sunday.

 - January 27th– F1 , C1, and O (Romoland)